sprajjwal/BEW-API_node/docs/README.md

 #### Delete a particular proposal

 A POST method that returns a JSON with a confirmation after deleting a proposal at the given id.
-POST requests can be made to:
+POST requests(with token) can be made to:

 `https://confessions-api.herokuapp.com/proposal/<id>/delete`